VIPriors/vipriors.github.io/challenge.md

 ## Questions

 If you have any questions, please first check the Frequently Asked Questions in [the toolkit repository](https://github.com/VIPriors/vipriors-challenges-toolkit).
 If your question persists, you can ask it on the forums of the specific challenge on the CodaLab website.
 If you need to ask us a question in private, you can email us at vipriors-ewi AT tudelft DOT nl.

-## Final rankings

-Listed below are the final rankings for each challenge, after reviewing all submissions for which a technical report or paper was received.
-We congratulate the winners!
-More details, including presentations of the winning methods and full results of the challenges, are forthcoming in the workshop.

-### Image Classification

-1. sunpengfei
-1. Tennant
-1. ZumInternet
-1. Samsung-SLSI-MSL-SS aka Ben1365

-### Semantic Segmentation

-1. xmj
-2. Samsung-SLSI-MSL-SS
-3. jesse1029
-4. MrGranddy
-5. rpytel

-### Object Detection

-1. feishen
-1. Guyz
-1. DeepBlueAI

-### Action Recognition

-1. ishan.dave
-1. Samjang_masiso
-1. Singularity213
-1. taeohkim

 <!--